 Action on invasive species in Calderdale

-Invasive species are outcompeting our native plants and increasing our flood risk – but we can all help tackle the problem.
+Invasive species are outcompeting our native plants and increasing flood risk, but we can all help tackle this problem.

 Close up of Japanese knotweed flowering